MrFixThis/embedded_rust_journey/README.md

 the crates listed in this workspace.

 ## Tools
-The main and the most important tool that i use to have a fluid workflow developing embedded code is [ravedude](https://github.com/Rahix/avr-hal/tree/main/ravedude): a cargo runner that wraps the capabilities of `avrdude`, these like the direct access to the target board's serial console.
+The main and the most important tool that I use to have a fluid workflow developing embedded code is [ravedude](https://github.com/Rahix/avr-hal/tree/main/ravedude): a cargo runner that wraps the capabilities of `avrdude`, these like the direct access to the target board's serial console.